Here’s a step-by-step guide on how to build your own online shop with Shopify.

 - items on sale

-- items in a certain size or color
+- items in a certain sizes or colors

 - seasonal products such as holiday cards and decorations.